-But back to Clopas and her friend.
+But back to Cleopas and her friend.
 They recognized Jesus by his words and actions.

-I remember when I was in the hospital I had someone come and stay with me.
-She brought me my glasses, and medicine.
+I remember when I was unexpectedly in the hospital one of you came and stayed with me.
+Because I was going to have to be there overnight, she drove all the way to Hope and back to Belfast- -and brought me my glasses, and medicine.
 She fed my cat.
 I remember clearly that I was sure I saw the face of Jesus in her.

-So here's my thought-what would happen if we were to look for something we associate with Jesus, that reminds us of him, in those we love ---and in those we barely know?
+So here's my thought-what would happen if we were to look for something we associate with Jesus, that reminds us of him, in those we love - those we don't know well---and in those we barely know?